1,000+ Opportunities

 Search verified grants from Wisconsin State Reading Association →This listing may be outdated.
 Verify details at the official source before applying.

-Find similar grantsDeadline is November 1, 2025 for research to be shared at the 2026 WSRA conference.
-Program recurs annually.
+Find similar grantsDeadline was November 1, 2025 for the 2026 WSRA conference presentation.

 Pat Bricker Memorial Research Scholarship is sponsored by Wisconsin State Reading Association.
-This scholarship awards up to $2,000 for Wisconsin educators to conduct classroom-based research.
+This scholarship supports Wisconsin educators conducting classroom-based research in reading.

 Get alerted about grants like this